Multiscale Sub-grid Correction Method for Time-Harmonic High-Frequency Elastodynamics with Wavenumber Explicit Bounds: Elastodynamic Equation in the Frequency Domain

 Here $\lambda$ and $\mu$, are the Lam\'{e} constants with $\mu>0$ and $\lambda >-2\mu/3$ \cite{dahlberg1988,kenig1983boundary}.
 We require further that $\lambda+2\mu>0$ for strong ellipticity \cite[p.~297]{mclean2000strongly}.
-The boundary condition is the elastodynamic analogue of the Robin boundary condition $\nabla u \cdot \nu +\ii ku=g$ (where $\nu$ is the outward normal) in the acoustic Helmholtz context.
+The boundary condition is the elastodynamic analogue of the Robin boundary condition $\nabla u \cdot \nu +\ii ku=g$ in the acoustic Helmholtz context.
 In elasticity, a traction boundary condition is required, here we define the traction conormal as

 which for notational brevity we will often denote $\partial_{\nu} u$.
 The corresponding variational form can be arrived at via the Betti formula \cite{Hsiao}, multiplying \eqref{mainPDE} by $\bar{v}$ and integrating we obtain